isomerpages/moe-xinminsec/_school-resources-for-parents/School Rules and Regulations.md

 **Schedule C**

 * Pornographic materials (inclusive of electronic media)
 * Weapons/Weapon-like items
 * Sparklers and Pyrotechnics
 * Tobacco products and alcohol
 * Contraband or duty unpaid items
-*   All items that the school management may deem inappropriate for students
+* All items that the school management may deem inappropriate or potentially dangerous for students, such as penknives
 * All items prohibited under Singapore Law

 **Restricted Items**